vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 tanzu package available list --namespace tap-install
 ```

-### Install a Tanzu Application Platform profile
+### Install your Tanzu Application Platform profile

-Unless you particularly want to explore the Learning Center or
-the security tools, you will probably want to choose the `light`
-profile to install.

-A crucial part of the process is to create a `tap-values.yaml` file.
+A crucial part of the installation process is to create a `tap-values.yaml` file.
 Assuming that you have set the variables in the `environment.sh`
-file, you can create a file suitable for a `light` installation
+file, you can create a file suitable for a `full` installation
 on Calatrava by doing the following:

 ```execute